 The Best Hammock Tents for Outdoor Adventures

-Weight: 2 lbs, 12 oz (packaged weight), 1 lb, 11.8 oz (trail weight) SHOP NOW
+Weight: 2 lbs 12 oz (packaged weight); 1 lb 11.8 oz (trail weight)

-Weight: 2 lbs.
-13 oz (packed and trail weight)
+Weight: 1 lb 15 oz (packed and trail weight)

-Weight: 3 lbs.
-3 oz (packaged weight), 2 lbs.
-15 oz (trail weight)
+Weight: 3 lbs 3 oz (packed weight); 2 lbs 15 oz (trail weight)

 Designed to function as either an on-the-ground tent or a hangable hammock tent, the Crua Hybrid’s innovative and versatile design features a supported frame that will stay in place whether in the air or on the ground, anti-bug mesh for protection and breathability, waterproof flysheet, and reflective aluminium interior lining to regulate temperatures.
-Capable of being used year-round in all kinds of weather, it comes in one-person or twin sizes.
+Capable of being used year-round in all kinds of weather, it comes in one-person and twin sizes.

 Weight: 5 lbs (trail weight)

-Weight: 2 lbs SHOP NOW
+Weight: 2 lbs

 Made with ultra-strong, UV-resistant materials that can support up to 880 pounds, the 2-Person Tentsile Safari uses a three-point anchor system to elevate the tent above the ground, with a unique floor calibration system to keep all areas and occupants equally supported.
 The built-in insect mesh canopy can be rolled away to create an open-air platform, or attached with a rain fly should bad weather hit.
 Ideal for weekend trips or as a basecamp, set-up is also straightforward and easy and there’s ample storage, with internal pockets and two underfloor nets.
 The same design is also available for three people.